Skip to contents

 Demographics

-For an initial overview on the distribution of baseline parameters, the administered drugs, analytes, observations, etc., NIF objects can be inspected with the summary() function.
-Note that since we have added baseline eGFR to the data set, the output also summarizes the number of patients with normal renal function or impaired renal function:
+For an initial overview on the distribution of baseline parameters in the study population, the administered drugs, analytes, observations, etc., nif objects can be inspected with the summary() function.
+After we have added baseline creatinine clearance, the output also summarizes the number of patients with normal renal function or impaired renal function:

 summary(nif_poc)